The Site | The Program | Costs | Insurance | National Health Insurance | Visa Information | Financial Aid | Applications

 Students must arrive to the residence hall on AIU's designated date of arrival and will not be permitted to enter earlier.
 Students will have a few days to depart the residence hall.
 For Summer 2023, students may depart as early as July 29th and at the latest by July 31st.

 The program includes a meal plan at the Cafeteria, which serves breakfast, lunch, and dinner to residential students.
 The meal plan begins with lunch on Monday, June 19, 2023, and runs through lunch on Friday, July 28, 2023.
 AIU will try to arrange to meet students’ dietary requests or needs.
 Please provide any relevant detailed information in the online AIU application.
 Students who plan to stay between July 29-31 will have to pay for meals on a cash basis during that time.
 The last meal served will be lunch on July 28.

 Select your term of interest for the latest budget information.

-All students participating in this program are covered by the SUNY full health and accident insurance (https://www.geobluestudents.com) as well as medical evacuation and repatriation insurance.
+All students are covered by full health, evacuation, and repatriation insurance.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.

 Due to overseas university requirements, community college students are not allowed to participate.
-Please consider applying for the program once you are at a four year college or university.
+Please consider applying for the program once you are at a four-year college or university.

 A non-refundable deposit of $250, applicable to the program cost, must be paid within 14 days of acceptance to the program in order to secure program participation.
 Any deviation from program requirements must be requested in writing and authorized by the Director of International Education and Programs before the final payment date.